davepinch/pinchy.cc/content/topics/astronomy/topics/black-hole/black-hole.md

 ---
 title: "black hole"
+prediction of: General Relativity
-predicted by: General Relativity rise strong: that might be difficult
+RISE STRONG: that might be difficult
 tags:
   - astronomy
 ---